brovie96/trailingwhitespace.vim/README.md

 coincidentally set or required to be set by most plugin managers.

 ### Origin
-This started out as a bit of [my own Vim config][my Vim config], but then it finally occurred to me that I could spin this particular bit of functionality off into its own plugin so that other people could use it.
+This started out as a bit of my own Vim config, but then it finally occurred to me that I could spin this particular bit of functionality off into its own plugin so that other people could use it.
 There's probably a lot of this kind of plugin out there, but mine is very simple and it endeavors